-Slipknot’s guitarist Mick Thomson was looking for a speaker perfect for playing live in drop tuning – the solution that he came up with working alongside Eminence was the DV-77 Signature.
-We read that Mike Smith, the man behind Mick Thomson’s custom Omega Amplifiers, was also consulted during the designing process so that the speaker would complement his Obsidian amp.
+Slipknot guitarist Mick Thomson was looking for a speaker perfect for playing live in drop tuning.
+Working alongside Eminence, the solution he came up with was the DV-77 Signature.
+We read that Mike Smith (the man behind Mick Thomson’s custom Omega Amplifiers) was also consulted during the designing process so that the speaker would complement his Obsidian amp.

 The tone we heard from the DV-77 is unique.
 Despite completely suppressing the midrange frequencies through his amp for most of his career, Mick Thomson chose to go with the DV-77’s strong midrange.
 We found the midrange balance to be just perfect, as it didn’t have any harsh frequencies that would stand out.

-The frequency response graph revealed to us a little bit of the magic behind the DV-77.
-The graph forms a high plateau corresponding to the upper mid and high range frequencies followed by a sharp dip in the response.
+The frequency response graph revealed to us a little of the magic behind the DV-77.
+The graph forms a high plateau corresponding to the upper-mid and high-range frequencies followed by a sharp dip in the response.
 Then we observe a slight boost along the lower midrange and then an almost flat bottom range.
-We were amazed by the results even after turning the gain on our amplifier to 11 – it sounded clear, punchy, and heavy.
+We were amazed by the results.
+Even after turning the gain on our amplifier to 11, it sounded clear, punchy, and heavy.

-The amount of headroom beyond human hearing range is low similar to other Eminence speakers that we have tested.
+The amount of headroom beyond human hearing range is low compared to other Eminence speakers that we’ve tested.
 The design features a custom basket shape, ferrite magnet, and a UK-made Kurt Mueller cone.
-A 70 Watt power rating allowed us to drive the speaker higher and really gave us an overwhelming room feel.
+A 70-Watt power rating allowed us to drive the speaker higher and really gave us an overwhelming room feel.

 Verdict: The Eminence DV-77 Mick Thomson Signature is a speaker perfect for performing with drop-tuned guitars.
 Even with standard tuning, it holds its own.
-Any subgenre of heavy metal can be played with the DV-77 with incredible results.
-At just about 150 USD, the speaker is reasonably priced and offers excellent build quality, typical of Eminence speakers.
+Any sub-genre of heavy metal can be played with the DV-77 with incredible results.
+At right around $150 USD, the speaker is reasonably priced and offers excellent build quality, typical of Eminence speakers.

 A legendary speaker that has graced countless stages and studios.